KDE/kde-builder/doc/using-kde-builder/basic-features.md

 You may wish to have kde-builder run the installation with super user privileges.
 This may be for the unrecommended system-wide installation.
 This is also useful when using a recommended single user KDE build, however.
-This is because some modules install programs that will briefly need elevated permissions when run.
+This is because some projects install programs that will briefly need elevated permissions when run.
 They are not able to achieve these permission levels unless they are installed with the elevated permissions.